rm-dr/copper/README.md

 - Stop reading file when all dependents are done
 - Nodes ask for other nodes (ifnone)
 - Remove/rework print node
-- Buffer ALL input (even if not running)

 - Clean up pipeline error handling (search for unwrap, assert, and panic)
   - db errors in pipeline run & build